 Float Therapy for Recovery, Pain Relief, Coordination, Hydration, Focus, Clarity, Confidence, Reduced Anxiety, and Creativity

-Float therapy minimizes all external stimuli — light, sound, temperature gradient, and even gravity — as one floats in pod containing approximately ten inches of water and over nine hundred pounds of magnesium sulfate (Epsom salt).
+Float therapy minimizes all external stimuli — light, sound, temperature gradient, and even gravity — as you float in pod containing approximately ten inches of water and one thousand pounds of magnesium sulfate (Epsom salt).
 This combination of flotation and sensory reduction coupled with the absorption of magnesium gives the body a truly comprehensive opportunity for rest, recovery, and relaxation.

 For the Mind

 Mentally, float therapy decreases stress and anxiety while enhancing focus, clarity, confidence, and creativity.

 - Heighten focus

 - Alleviate anxiety

 Physically, float therapy addresses issues such as acute and chronic pain, dehydration, and lack of coordination.

 - Recover from workouts and injuries